aleesang/milestone-project-three/README.md

 The target audience for this website are music lovers who want an easy and simple database to discover new music, or share their own recommendations with other music afficianados.

+### User Stories
+1. As a user, I want to discover new songs and artists
+2. As a user, I want to share their favourite songs and artists with other users
+3. As a user, I want to find songs in a simple and easy to use database

 Links to user stories and wireframes can be found [here.](https://en.wikipedia.org/wiki/Z)